Pull up a chair & let me tell you a story ...

 Yes, this is the real behind the scenes story of Youier.

 About a decade ago, through a series of “coincidences” (nope, I don’t believe there’s any such thing either.
 I like to call them “God-incidences”) I landed upon yet another weight loss course.
 This one was a little bit different because this time it was bible-based.
+(Bible-based but still a diet.
+I wasn't ready at that point to do battle with diet culture but that's another story for another time.
+Let's simply say at this point that God met me where I was at.)

 I grew up in a Christian home, “prayed the prayer” when I was 12 or 13, but after a few years of being a total weirdo for God, I stopped talking to Him and just focussed on school and friends and figuring out what I wanted to do with my life.